-Those that are caught in the middle should focus on eliminating private loans while working towards forgiveness on the federal government loans.
-Once the ideal route becomes more obvious, tactics can be altered.
+Those caught in the middle should focus on eliminating private loans while working towards forgiveness on the federal government loans.
+Once the ideal route becomes more obvious, borrowers can alter tactics.

-A final consideration for repayment strategy should be retirement.
+A final consideration for the repayment strategy should be retirement.

 Some employers still offer law enforcement personnel an excellent pension based upon the number of years worked.
 These fortunate borrowers won’t have to worry about student debt having too big an impact on their retirement.